some more pictures from the short hike Adam and I took to Lake Dorothy yesterday

 We saw lots of air bubbles rising to the surface.
 Adam kept faking me out, saying he saw fish.
 I could not confirm his sightings.

-Here’s some major cheese for Auntie Amanda.
+Here’s some major cheese for Aunt Amanda.
 Man, you may as well forget about asking Adam to look your way, because he’s already a jokester.
 These last few years I made it a point to never ask him to smile for a picture.
 To a lesser extent, to even look toward the camera.
 And what do I get in return?
 Hahaha!